 Another set of Basic Access Rules can be used to serve specific pages during a dedicated timeframe.
-For example after business closes or during a special time sensitive promotional offer, visitors will be redirected to business off-line or promo pages.
+For example, after the business closes or during a special time-sensitive promotional offer, visitors will be redirected to business offline or promo pages.

-Link and Page Trackers.
-These Mobile Tracker tools are that make the above possible and individually connected to each website project.
+These tools make the above possible and are individually connected to each website project.
 They allow for tracking individual links and pages on a website.
-Besides providing detailed page load and visitor tracking information that is associated with a particular URL or a Page, these tools allow for a full control of either all or individual URLs or Pages.
+Besides providing detailed page load and visitor tracking information that is associated with a particular URL or a Page, these tools allow for full control of either all or individual URLs or Pages.

 A website project can contain a number of Link and Page trackers.
 Each tracker comes with an individual statistical console similar to a full website statistics interface that provides stats for each tracker unit over an extended period of time.

-Both Mobile Tracker Link and Page Trackers bear the capability of providing a full control over a website traffic via Advanced Access Rules which can be created to affect and redirect website visitors based on their location, devices they use, computer ID, IP address, referrer information and other variables.
+Both Mobile Tracker Link and Page Trackers bear the capability of providing full control over website traffic via Advanced Access Rules which can be created to affect and redirect website visitors based on their location, devices they use, computer ID, IP address, referrer information, and other variables.

-For example, a webmaster can setup a Mobile Tracker rule to redirect a visitor with a specific IP address, and affect that visitor even if the visitor IP address has changed.
+For example, a webmaster can set up a Mobile Tracker rule to redirect a visitor with a specific IP address, and affect that visitor even if the visitor's IP address has changed.
 This can be achieved by setting up an Advanced Page or Link Tracker Rule while selecting either a "Computer ID" or "First Time IP" option.
 Other options (needles) by which visitors can be controlled are:

 - Current Mobile or Stationary device IP address